Banner

 New Ventures and Entrepreneurship Certificate

-Duke Law School has long been known for the breath of its research, scholarship, and teaching at the intersection of innovation, entrepreneurship, and business law.
+Duke Law School has long been known for the breadth of its research, scholarship, and teaching at the intersection of innovation, entrepreneurship, and business law.
 Lawyers serving clients and companies can be counselors, policy advocates, entrepreneurs, or corporate leaders, or sometimes all at once.
 Whatever their role, they require a comprehensive understanding of multiple areas of law and policy — business, intellectual property, and privacy law, to name a few — as well as practical legal skills such as contract drafting, corporate counseling and communication, negotiation, and deal skills.
 The New Ventures and Entrepreneurship Certificate capitalizes on the strengths of the Duke Law Curriculum in all these areas and prepares students for careers in the technology, science, and innovation sectors of the global economy.

 Applications: